wingsuit-designsystem/wingsuit/docs/src/pages/components/presentation/index.md

 ---
 Presentation templates located typically at `apps/storybook/patterns/type/`.
 They are useful to present a combination of components.
 A very typical use case are the pages in atomic design.
-But often it makes also sense for other use cases.

 <b>A Presentation component contains:</b>
 * pattern.stories.jsx